 There’s no guarantee that fund objectives will be met.
 The value of an investment can fall as well as rise and isn’t guaranteed.
 You could get back less than you invest.

 Generally considered the least volatile of all the main investment types.
 This means its price doesn't tend to move much either up or down on a daily basis.
 The downside is that cash tends to have far less potential to grow than other investments and it can actually fall in value in real terms because of inflation.
 This is why it's most suited to investors as a shorter-term investment.
 Cash generally includes money, typically held in bank deposits, and other types of money market investments, which pay the investor regular interest.

 They're instructions that we're processing and haven't been finalised.
 For example, switching units between funds during a fund switch or waiting for money after a withdrawal request.

 What if an investment fund is missing a factsheet?

 If you're looking for information about an investment fund and the factsheet is missing, please get in touch with us so we can help.
 To do this, select the Help and Support tab and choose Customer Services from the drop down menu.

 What’s the difference between commission-included funds and commission-free funds?

 When you invested in commission-included funds, commission was taken from the fund management charges and passed to Nationwide to pay for the services they provide you with.

-Since 6 April 2014, all investments arranged with Nationwide will have been bought on a commission-free basis.
+Since 6 April 2014, all new investments arranged with Nationwide will have been bought on a commission-free basis.
 This means that there’s no commission paid to Nationwide.
+Commission included assets however will remain where they have not been disturbed.
 Any Fund Management charges are collected directly from the fund and this charge only covers the Fund Manager’s costs.
 You’ll also pay a service charge to Nationwide for any Nationwide services on these commission-free investments.

 What is Aegon Investment Limited’s (AIL) voting policy?